- Outdoor Recreation

 Grand Prismatic Spring - Lorcel | Shutterstock

 Just south of the 45th Parallel Bridge near Mammoth Hot Springs, the Boiling River is a must see attraction in Yellowstone.
 The Boiling River is a location where hot springs enter the cooler waters of the Gardner River.
-These hot and cold waters mix making a perfect natural swimming hole where you can soak and swim.
+These hot and cold waters mix, creating a natural swimming hole where you can soak and swim.
 The Boiling River is a 1.25 mile round trip hike.
-Once there you can find clear waters that can reach up to 140 degrees, but more comfortable temperatures are easy to find.
+Once you arrive, you can find clear waters that can reach up to 140 degrees, but more comfortable temperatures are easy to find.
 It's open all day and you'll need a swimsuit.

 Grand Canyon of Yellowstone | MOTBD